capncook2009/BitPrizeFrontEnd/README.md

 Most of the data on the app comes from the `useSelectedVaults()` hook from the `hyperstructure-react-hooks` package.
 That hook returns a `Vaults` object from `hyperstructure-client-js`.

-Using various other hooks from `hyperstructure-react-hooks`, the app uses these `Vaults` or `Vault` objects to query all necessary data.
+Using various hooks from `hyperstructure-react-hooks`, the app uses these `Vaults` or `Vault` objects to query all necessary data.

 Viem Clients are configured through `wagmi` in the `/pages/_app.tsx` file.
 These can be fetched throughout the app with the `usePublicClient()` or `usePublicClients()` hooks.